manuGil/online-core/docs/source/data-quality.rst

 Task 1
-   Open the project ``accuracy assessment.qgs``.
+   Open the project ``accuracy.qgs``.
 The project has two layers:
    *'geodesic_marks'* and *'peaks'*.
-Use the  **Identify tool** |identify| to find the coordinates of two points that fall close to each other, :numref:`fig-find-coor`.
+Use the  **Identify Features** |identify| to find the coordinates of two points that fall close to each other, :numref:`fig-find-coor`.
 You can draw a small rectangle over the features you want, or you can click.
-   Make sure that in the Identify window that will pop up the option Mode is set to Top-down.
+   Make sure that in the Identify window that will pop up, the option Mode is set to Top-down.
    You may need to resize or rearrange your panels to make room for the **Identify Results** window.